 - international diversity and fellowship

 SISM was founded in October 1925, by business women in the community who wanted to improve the lives of women in girls in their community and worldwide.
-Throughout the decades, many different programs and initiatives have provided support and hope to hundreds of women.
+Throughout the decades, a variety of programs and initiatives have provided support and hope to hundreds of women.
 Our founders include many amazing women.
 Two of our early members include:

 For more information about Soroptimist clubs regionally and nationally, please refer to the websites below: